thinkocapo/replay/README.md

 ## Todo
 - database path needs be read from .env by test/*, Makefile, proxy and event-to-sentry
-- test that the check for empty DSN  is foolproof
 - tracing-example to 3 different Python DSN's
 - break up event-to-sentry.go into different files (Package?) e.g. timestamp functions